cksystemsteaching/selfie/README.md

 > From prefix to postfix

 All three unary operators in C\* are *prefix* operators which means that they appear before, not after, their operand.
 As with the binary infix operators in C\*, compilation of unary prefix operators requires remembering them until their operand is compiled.
-Only then, they can take effect through casting or code generation of postfix instructions.
+Only then, they can take effect through casting or code generation of postfix instructions, in reverse order of their relative occurrence since they are right-associative.
+So, dereferencing is done before changing signs which is done before casting.

 > Cast

 We mentioned the semantics of casting before.
 Handling the syntax of a `cast` is not difficult but it does involve a lookahead of 1 to distinguish it from grouping an `expression` using left and right parenthesis.
 See the code of the procedure `compile_factor()` shown before to spot the lookahead, or the source code of selfie for the full details.
-While `cast` appears first in the grammar rule and is thus parsed first in `compile_factor()`, its effect only takes place right before `compile_factor()` returns the resulting and possibly casted type as grammar attribute.
+While `cast` appears first in the grammar rule and is thus parsed first in `compile_factor()`, its effect only takes place after the rest of the rule is parsed right before `compile_factor()` returns the resulting and possibly casted type as grammar attribute.

 > Unary minus operator

 Next is the optional unary minus operator, denoted `-` just like its binary twin, which is parsed right after the optional `cast`.
 Again, its effect only takes place after the rest of the entire grammar rule for `factor` is parsed.
+How do we implement it?
+Well, the unary `-` operator in expressions such as `-x` is just syntactic sugar for `0 - x`.
+So, we generate a single `sub` instruction for subtracting the value of `x` from `0` using the `zero` register.
+Knowing how this is done enables us to go for another exercise.

 > Bitwise logical operators

-There are also bitwise *logical* operators in C and an assignment for implementing support of them in selfie.
+In addition to bitwise shift operators, there are also bitwise *logical* operators in C which give rise to an exercise that involves implementing support of bitwise *AND* denoted `&`, bitwise *OR* denoted `|`, and bitwise negation denoted `~`.
+The `~` operator is unary and right-associative with the same precedence as the other unary operators in C\*.
 Try:

 ```bash
 ./grader/self.py bitwise-and-or-not
 ```

-Solving the assignment is similar to the assignment for bitwise shifting with an additional challenge involving support of the unary negation operator `~`.
+As before, determine the precedence of the other two operators in C, enhance the C\* grammar, and only then implement support of them in selfie.
+You also need to implement support of three more RISC-V machine instructions called `and`, `or`, and `xori`.
+The latter performs bitwise *exclusive-or* on the value of a register with an immediate value.
+Use that instruction to implement the `~` operator.
+The challenge is to figure out which immediate value to use.
+Hint: the immediate value is always the same.

-Bitwise logical operators are not supported in C\* and instead the subject of an assignment we discuss below in the context of the unary minus operator.
-There is also an assignment on the support of logical operators for constructing logical conditions but that assignment is more involved since it requires generating code with non-trivial control flow.
+Besides support of bitwise logical operators, there is also an exercise on the support of logical operators for constructing logical conditions but that exercise is more involved since it requires generating code with non-trivial control flow.
 We get to that in the context of conditionals.

 > Dereference operator